dc-js/dc.js/docs/api-latest.md

 ```

 #### .projection(projection)
 Set custom geo projection function.
-Available [d3 geo projection functions](https://github.com/mbostock/d3/wiki/Geo-Projections).
+See the available [d3 geo projection
+functions](https://github.com/mbostock/d3/wiki/Geo-Projections).
 Default value: albersUsa.

 #### .geoJsons()
-Return all GeoJson layers currently registered with thit chart.
-The returned array is a reference to this chart's internal
+Returns all GeoJson layers currently registered with this chart.
+The returned array is a
-registration data structure without copying thus any modification to this array will also modify this chart's internal
+reference to this chart's internal data structure, so any modification to this array will also
-registration.
+modify this chart's internal registration.

-Return:
-An array of objects containing fields {name, data, accessor}
+Returns an array of objects containing fields {name, data, accessor}

 #### .geoPath()
-Return the d3.geo.path object used to render the projection and features.
-Can be useful for figuring out the bounding
+Returns the [d3.geo.path](https://github.com/mbostock/d3/wiki/Geo-Paths#path) object used to
+render the projection and features.
+Can be useful for figuring out the bounding box of the
-box of the feature set and thus a way to calculate scale and translation for the projection.
+feature set and thus a way to calculate scale and translation for the projection.

-Return:
-d3.geo.path()

 #### .removeGeoJson(name)
 Remove a GeoJson layer from this chart by name

-Return: chart instance

 ## Bubble Overlay Chart

 Includes: [Bubble Mixin](#bubble-mixin), [Base Mixin](#base-mixin)

-Bubble overlay chart is quite different from the typical bubble chart.
-With bubble overlay chart you can arbitrarily place
+The bubble overlay chart is quite different from the typical bubble chart.
+With the bubble overlay
-a finite number of bubbles on an existing svg or bitmap image (overlay on top of it), thus losing the typical x and y
+chart you can arbitrarily place bubbles on an existing svg or bitmap image, thus changing the
-positioning that we are used to whiling retaining the capability to visualize data using it's bubble radius and
+typical x and y positioning while retaining the capability to visualize data using bubble radius
-coloring.
+and coloring.

 Examples:
 * [Canadian City Crime Stats](http://dc-js.github.com/dc.js/crime/index.html)